Rudi Gernreich: In popular culture

+In 1967, he portrayed himself on an episode of the TV Series Batman, along with Eartha Kitt as “Catwoman”, entitled “Catwoman’s Dressed To Kill” (S3E14).

 In 2009, Gernreich and the Mattachine Society became the subjects of the play The Temperamentals by Jon Maran.
 After workshop performances in 2009, the play opened off-Broadway at New World Stages in February 2010.
 Actor Michael Urie, who performed the role of Gernreich, received a Lucille Lortel Award for Outstanding Lead Actor.

 After his death due to lung cancer, Moffitt retained the trademark on Gernreich's name.
 In 2003, she signed a contract to re-create his designs with Rei Kawakubo, an avant-garde Japanese designer under her Comme des Garcons label.
 Some designs were reissued under the Peggy Moffitt/Comme des Garçons label.
 In 2012, Women's Wear Daily reported that a German investor had committed to reissuing some of Gernreich's designs.

 The New York Metropolitan Museum of Art contains more than 100 pieces of Gernreich's designs in its collection.

 A knit coat dress was sold at auction for $1,245 in 2008 at Christie's.
 Doyle's holds the record for Gernreich, set in 2002: $8,500 for two minidresses with peekaboo vinyl inserts.
 On October 30, 2008, one of Gernreich's original retail monokini was auctioned by Christie's for £1,250 ($2,075).